streetchief/KnowledgeBase/knowledge/finance-glossary/bond.md

 # bond

 ## Definition
 A debt security that promises to make payments periodically for a specified period of time.
+Bonds obligate the issuer to pay a specified amount at a given date, generally with periodic interest payments.

 ## Notes